CHEROKEE VALLEY HOA ANNUAL EASTER EGG HUNT

 National Night Out is an annual event promoting neighborhood safety and is typically held on the 1st Tuesday of October.
 National Night Out generates awareness of and support for drug and crime prevention; strengthens neighborhood spirit and police/community relations; lets criminals know that neighborhoods are organized in fighting crime.
 All residents of Olive Branch are asked to turn on their porch lights.
 It provides an opportunity for the entire family to meet your neighbors at a block party or barbecue.
 Come join the fun and festivities.
 Come meet our police officers and learn how to fight back against crime.
 Block parties are typically held from 8:00 – 9:00pm on various streets throughout the neighborhood.

 Cherokee Valley Summer Festival

-We are looking for a bright, energetic person to chair the first 2013 CVHOA Summer Festival/Picknic.
-Summer Festivals are typically held on a Saturday in June, and can include games like Horseshoes, Bag Toss, Vollyball, etc. If you are interested in chairing the festival, please contact a Board member.
+We are looking for a bright, energetic person to chair the first 2013 CVHOA Summer Festival/Picnic.
+Summer Festivals are typically held on a Saturday in June, and can include games like Horseshoes, Bag Toss, Volleyball, etc. If you are interested in chairing the festival, please contact a Board member.

 Cherokee Valley HOA Annual Golf Tournament